Final report for LNE22-458R

 Participation Summary:

-We presented the results of the pilot study findings to over 150 people in local cranberry industry/research community at the annual winter growers meeting held by the University of Massachusetts Cranberry Station in January of 2023.
+We presented continuous updated results for this project to over 100 people in local cranberry industry/research community at the annual winter growers meeting held by the University of Massachusetts Cranberry Station in January of 2023, 2024, and 2025.